 The Council and management are monitoring the Covid-19 situation, on an ongoing basis.
-Staff are working remotely and services continue to be provided, where possible.
+Staff will be returning to the office from May 2022 and a hybrid working model will be in operation for a trial period.
 Covid-19 has not impacted on the ESRI cash flows.
 The performance and operations of the ESRI are being monitored closely and regular cash flow forecasts are provided to the Council and to ESRI's parent department [DPER].

-After making enquires and on the basis that the Oireachtas grant continues at the appropriate level, the Directors consider that the Institute has adequate resources to continue operating for the foreseeable future.
+After making enquiries and on the basis that the Oireachtas grant continues at the appropriate level, the Directors consider that the Institute has adequate resources to continue operating for the foreseeable future.
 For this reason, they have continued to use the going concern basis in preparing the financial statements.